-Household waste that cannot be placed in the recycling bin or the food and garden organics bin should be placed in the red rubbish bin.
+Household waste that cannot be placed in the yellow recycling bin or the food and garden organics green bin should be placed in the red rubbish bin.
 Red bin waste goes straight to landfill and should be the bin of last resort - make the red bin your last option and use the green and yellow first so your red bin won't burst!

 These items CAN go into your red rubbish bin: